How Social Media Algorithms Push Harmful Content

 How Social Media Algorithms Work

-At their core, social media algorithms track every interaction you make — likes, shares, comments, how long you pause on a post, what you search for, and even what you scroll past quickly.
-This data builds a profile of your interests and emotional triggers, which the algorithm then uses to serve content designed to keep you on the platform as long as possible.
+Social media algorithms track every interaction you make.
+They record likes, shares, and comments.
+They measure how long you pause on a post.
+They even track what you scroll past quickly.
+This data builds a profile of your interests and emotional triggers.
+The algorithm uses that profile to serve content.
+The goal is to keep you on the platform as long as possible.

 The Engagement Trap

-Research from multiple universities has demonstrated that content triggering strong emotional reactions — anger, fear, outrage, sadness — generates significantly more engagement than neutral or positive content.
-This means algorithms naturally amplify the most emotionally charged material, including graphic violence and disturbing imagery, misinformation that provokes outrage, divisive political content, and content that triggers anxiety or despair.
+Research from multiple universities has demonstrated that content triggering strong emotional reactions.
+Anger, fear, outrage, sadness.
+Generates significantly more engagement than neutral or positive content.
+This means algorithms naturally amplify the most emotionally charged material.
+That includes graphic violence and disturbing imagery.
+It also includes misinformation that provokes outrage and divisive political content.
+Content that triggers anxiety or despair gets amplified too.

 The Facebook Live incident involving Ronnie McNutt in 2020 demonstrated how algorithmic amplification can spread graphic content far beyond its original audience, reaching millions of people — including children — before platforms intervened.